mrocklin/thesis/scheduling-non-example.md

 #### Negative Results

 Unfortunately on our test framework the executed runtimes do not match the predictions produced by the scheduler.
 Upon close inspection this mismatch is owed to a mismatch in assumptions made by the scheduler and the common MPI implementations.
 As they are written the schedulers assume perfect asynchronous communication/computation overlap.
-On our architecture with our MPI implementation (`openmpi-1.6.4`), this is not the case and valid transactions for which both the `iRecv` and `iSend` calls have occurred are not guaranteed to transmit immediately, even if the network is open.
+On our architecture with our MPI implementation (`openmpi-1.6.4`), this assumption is not the case and valid transactions for which both the `iRecv` and `iSend` calls have occurred are not guaranteed to transmit immediately, even if the network is open.
 The underlying problem is the lack of a separate thread for communication in the MPI implementation.

 #### Details on the Communication Issue

 To better understand the communication failure we focus on a particular computation within our program, the multiplication of `X*Y` via a `GEMM` on Machine 1.
-Times and code have been altered for presentation.
+Times have been rounded for presentation.
 General magnitudes and ordering have been preserved.

     Machine 1                  Actual Start Time    Scheduled Start Time